To educate, empower and connect those living without both arms or more.

 This workshop turned out to be a life changing experience for everyone who attended, including the founder of Enhancing Skills for Life, Shawn Swanson Johnson.
 As a relatively new Occupational Therapist, she witnessed first hand how impactful and meaningful it was for the attendees to meet others who were also navigating life without both arms and was determined to ensure the workshops continued.

 After talking about starting a nonprofit for this community of individuals for over 10 years, Shawn, founded Enhancing Skills for Life in 2017.
 The aim was to provide events, programs, resources, and peer support for people living without both arms or more.

-Now, 18 years later the workshop is an international event attracting attendees from countries like Australia, New Zealand, Canada, Japan and all over Europe.
-At the last workshop over 70 people living with bilarteral upper limb difference came together to empower, educate and connect with each other.
+Now, 20+ years later the workshop is an international event attracting attendees from countries like Australia, New Zealand, Canada, Japan and all over Europe.
+At the last workshop over 70 people living with bilateral upper limb difference came together to empower and educate one another.
 Those in attendance heard from world leading healthcare experts as well as those missing both arms or all four limbs.
-The topics were wide ranging and included essential self-care tasks, intimacy and relationships, returning to work, to independent international travel and high level adaptive sports.
+The topics were wide ranging and included essential self-care tasks, intimacy and relationships, advocacy, returning to work, independent air travel and high level adaptive sports.

-In the years between the Workshop the hope is to continue to provide opportunities for those missing both arms to get together in a range of settings including other limb loss meetings, social travel such as group cruises as well as adapted sports programs.
+In the years between the workshops, we aim to provide additional opportunities for those missing both arms or more to get together in a range of settings including other limb loss meetings, social travel such as group cruises as well as adapted sports programs.

-Annually, this non-profit aims to help anywhere from 10-50 individuals missing both arms offset travel/lodging expenses for these types of events and in in person experiences.
+Annually, this non-profit aims to help anywhere from 10-100 individuals missing both arms offset travel and lodging expenses for these types of events and in in person experiences.